iossifovlab/snakeobjects/documentation/tutorial.rst

 =======

 Congratulations to all of you who are reading this sentence!
-This was an objectively a very long tutorial.
+This was an objectively very long tutorial.
 For a bit of fun at the end, we will use the :option:`sobjects graph` command to create a visual summary of the many steps for both of small ``projectTest`` and the large ``projects``.